andersonphiri/solidity-design-patterns-and-security/README.md

 # solidity-design-patterns-and-security
-Smart contract and design patterns using solidity
+Smart contract security and design patterns using solidity